uonyekwuluje/python-labs/README.md

-# python-labs
+# Python Labs
-Python Development Labs
+This is my journal of python code and snippets.
+Quick reference and how to's